TonyDotDev/generator-react-tsx-component/README.md

 # generator-react-tsx-component
-Yeoman generator for React TSX components
+Yeoman generator for React TSX components.
+The [bulletproof react repo](https://github.com/alan2207/bulletproof-react/blob/master/README.md) was an inspiration for this generator.
+It speeds up the process of adding new component and feature folders when using a feature based project structure.

 ## Table Of Contents